api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/tutorial/quick-deploy-aws/README.md

 (WSL2) to run CURL for Linux.

-In order to test the endpoint make an HTTP POST request with the `endpointId` as a path parameter, the `x-api-key` in the header and endpoint parameters in the request body as a key/value pairs.
+In order to test the endpoint make an HTTP POST request with the `endpointId` as a path parameter, the `Content-Type` header set to `application/json`, the `x-api-key` header and endpoint parameters in the request body as a key/value pairs.

 - `-v`: Verbose output is optional.
 - `-H`: The `x-api-key` using the value of `HTTP_GATEWAY_API_KEY` from